RandomShapes/rsFlash/README.md

 [Configuration](id:config)
 ======
 ######Auto-hide
-$rsFlash supports hiding after a fixed amount of time, to enable change the configuration like so
+**rsFlash** supports hiding after a fixed amount of time, to enable change the `timeout` flag in the configuration like so

     //Inject $rsFlashProvider into your config.
     .config(function($rsFlashProvider) {